List of Alien (franchise) characters: Arthur Dallas

+In a deleted scene, Ellen Ripley detours while escaping from the Nostromo and finds Dallas alive in the Alien nest in the process of mutating into an alien egg; she kills Dallas and destroys the nest with a flamethrower at his request as an act of mercy.
+According to Skerritt, the scene was cut because its quality was below par and it disrupted the pace of Ripley's escape; it was included in the 2003 director's cut.

+When Skerritt first read the screenplay for Alien, he declined the project, unimpressed with its writing quality and budget.
+After the screenplay was edited and the budget enlarged, Skerritt was approached again and signed on.
+Halfway through production, he approached writer and executive producer Ronald Shusett and asked if he could trade his salary for a one-half percentage point (.5 percent) share in the film.
+The role had also been offered to Harrison Ford.

 Joan Lambert

 Joan Marie Lambert (Veronica Cartwright) is the navigator of the Nostromo and the only other woman on the ship besides Ripley.
 Disinclined to take risks beyond her console, she resents being chosen as part of the team to explore the Derelict.
 After Kane's infestation by the facehugger, she berates Ripley for refusing to allow her and the rest of the team aboard.
 When the Alien begins to kill her crew, Lambert insists that they evacuate the Nostromo.
 While preparing to leave on a shuttle, Lambert and Parker are confronted by the Alien which kills them.
-During Ripley's ICC tribunal, fifty-seven years after the first incident, a screen details the deceased members of the Nostromo crew (including Lambert, who is revealed as a trans woman).
+During Ripley's ICC tribunal, fifty-seven years after the first incident, a screen details the deceased members of the Nostromo crew, including Lambert, who is revealed as a trans woman.

 In the original draft of Alien, Lambert provided comic relief; this attracted Sigourney Weaver, before the screenplay was edited to make her stern and humorless.
 Veronica Cartwright then expressed an interest in playing Ripley, auditioning for the role and meeting with director Ridley Scott.
 She was informed that she had "the part", which she and her agent interpreted as the Ripley role; instead, it was Lambert.
 Cartwright was initially resistant, since she disliked Lambert's serious demeanor, but accepted after talking with the film's producers about Lambert's being a point-of-view character for the audience.
 She won the 1980 Saturn Award for Best Supporting Actress.